Testing time evolution of the mass distribution of the black hole mergers

 \subsection{Separable form}

-In this subsection, we study the merger rate density which takes the separable form (\ref{merger-rate}).
-As the shape of the merger rate density, we consider two examples: the mergers of the PBH binaries and the mergers of the astrophysical BH binaries which follow the star formation rate.
+In this subsection, we study the merger rate density that takes the separable form (\ref{merger-rate}).
+As the shape of the merger rate density, we consider two examples: the mergers of the PBH binaries and the mergers of the astrophysical BH binaries that follow the star formation rate.